- What is reflux?

 If behavioral strategies and medications prove unsuccessful, most doctors will trial a range of different medications before ordering diagnostic tests.
 All investigations for GERD (barium swallow, nuclear scintigraphy, pH probe and endoscopy) have considerable limitations.

 The baby swallows a liquid containing barium, which shows up under X-ray.
 The liquid outlines the esophagus and stomach showing any narrowing.
 The purpose of a barium swallow is to exclude structural abnormalities or obstructions of the upper gastrointestinal tract that might cause similar symptoms to GERD.
+And to check whether baby is aspirating any fluids into her lungs.
 It will not show if a baby is suffering from esophagitis.

 An acid sensitive probe is passed through the nose and into the baby's esophagus.
 This remains in place for 24 hours and records the frequency and duration or reflux episodes by measuring the pH (acid balance).
 However, the severity of acid reflux does not correlate consistently with symptom severity or complications.